FoxinTale/Modpack-Installer/README.md

 And that's it!
 Modpack fully installed.

-To do list:
+#### To do list:
-    - Add a pack updater feature so users don't need to redownload the entire pack each time.
+    -[] Add a pack updater feature so users don't need to redownload the entire pack each time.
-    - Add a forge auto-detector, and notify the user if forge is not found that they need to install it.
+    -[] Add a forge auto-detector, and notify the user if forge is not found that they need to install it.
-    - Possibly add a feature that auto adjusts the allocated RAM for the profile, and sets the launcher profile to the pack.
-(If so, it will be an option for the user).
+    -[] Possibly add a feature that auto adjusts the allocated RAM for the profile, and sets the launcher profile to the pack.
-    - Document the source code.
+    -[] Document the source code.
-    - Add in a feature that auto-pings the server to see if it is up when the install finishes.
-(Kind of useless, but can save time if server is down)
+    -[] Add in a feature that auto-pings the server to see if it is up when the install finishes.